svbox-whitehats/imagecompare/README.md

 #Authors
-1.Suraj Suresh
+1.Suraj Suresh <br />2.Harikrishnan R<br />3.Sachin Giridhar<br />4.Jithin Babu<br />5.Alina Benny
-2.Harikrishnan R
-3.Sachin Giridhar
-4.Jithin Babu
-5.Alina Benny

 #Practical Applications
-1.To compare the signature in cheques with the signature stored during time of creation of account 2.Authentication of online accounts with image comparison 3.Home door security services
+1.To compare the signature in cheques with the signature stored during time of creation of account<br />2.Authentication of online accounts with image comparison<br />3.Home door security services

 #Dependencies
-1.Apache Server
-2.GD Library in Php
+1.Apache Server<br />2.GD Library in Php

 #Demo
 The demo of the project can be viewed in http://svbox.phacsin.com